 Conclusion

 By implementing these targeted measures, the company significantly reduced cement caking in storage.
-They effectively controlled moisture in mixed materials, enhanced rain protection design, and utilized high-discharge-rate silos.
+They did a great job managing moisture in different materials, improved the design for rain protection, and used silos that can handle high discharge rates.
 These efforts ensured the smooth discharge of cement.
 In recent years, the frequency of caking incidents has decreased dramatically, ensuring efficient production and enhancing market competitiveness.

 For more information or support, please contact us.